A Guide to Oral Health

 Deal with Missing Teeth

-If you have a tooth that has been knocked out, do your best to find the tooth.
+Firstly, if you have a tooth that has been knocked out, do your best to find the tooth.
 Put it back into the socket or soak it in a glass of milk.
 Get yourself and your tooth to the dentist as soon as possible.

 - Dental implant